|Alice In Wonderland||Andrea II **||Andrea1* *||Angel City *|

 You don't have to be as careful as some spots in making sure you get the same exit.
 This area is more forgiving.
 All in all I rate this entry area more of an ez pass then an oops.
 The dive it self only suffers from potential for a current and murkier visibility Still all in all I really enjoy it

-I found myself surprised.
-With my current preference to the southern sites, I had never put information in about Margate Bay..
+Last Updated 12/2019New restricted enterance current preference to the southern sites, I had never put information in about Margate Bay..
 My oversight.
-The drive in can be a little wet depending on water levels but there is a good dry parking area.
-I prefer to park along the road and I don't have to deal with the brackish waters.
-As in the majority of southern sites, the entrance is iron shore with a lot of growth .
+They have finally blocked off the drive up access that all the lazy divers loved so much.
+Now you have to do what I always prefer and and park along the road As in the majority of southern sites, the entrance is iron shore with a lot of growth .
 The step down is no where as bad as the double reef .
 But it is challenging if there are any waves.
 I found the easiest to be a little the south or north of a midline to the parking.
 In general I favor going in in line with the southern (left looking at the water) line of bushes.
 I had a bit of wave action when I was there but only 1 -2 feet.
 Once you get past that there is some uneven footing but really not bad.
-All in All with erosion the way it is, this is a "no so bad"
+All in All with erosion the way it is, this is a "not so bad"

 Once in there are soft and hard coral starting almost immediately but not as thick as further south..
 Lots of life in the shallow water.
 The swim to the drop off is moderate but I don't considerate in excessive.
 At the drop the reef is some of the healthiest I have seen on the island.
 The reef drops down until it starts to even out around 130 - 140 feet.
 As in all southern sites beware of current.
 Beginning of the dive (which was mid afternoon) I had some starting that hadn't been there when I started.
 The return on the shallows from either direction allows for an enjoyable off gas with lots to see..
 The shallows also feature some elk and stag horn coral